andiwand/inner-detector-tracking-workshop-2023/acts-examples-tutorial/README.md

 wget https://raw.githubusercontent.com/andiwand/acts/tutorial-algorithm-for-idtw2023/Examples/Scripts/Python/tutorial_full_chain_odd.py -P Examples/Scripts/Python
 ```

-Afterwards we have to inform CMake that there is a new source file which sould be included in the build.
+Afterwards we have to inform CMake that there is a new source file which should be included in the build.
 To do that edit `Examples/Algorithms/TrackFinding/CMakeLists.txt` and append `src/TutorialAlgorithm.cpp` to the `add_library` function as an argument.

 Now we need to add a Python binding to be able to add our new algorithm to reconstruction chain.
 This can be done by editing `Examples/Python/src/TrackFinding.cpp`.
 First we need to add an include for our algorithm.
 Then go to the end of the file, copy-paste one of the other algorithm bindings (like the one for `AmbiguityResolutionAlgorithm`) and edit it accordingly.
 Afterwards it should look like this: